aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-transparency/add-transparent-image/_index.md

 ## Prerequisites
 Before diving into the tutorial, make sure you have the following prerequisites in place:
 1. Java Development Kit (JDK): Ensure you have the latest JDK installed on your machine.
-2. Aspose.Page for Java: Download and install the Aspose.Page for Java library from the [official website](https://releases.aspose.com/page/java/).
+2. Aspose.Page for Java: Download and install the Aspose.Page for Java library from the [website](https://releases.aspose.com/page/java/).
 3. Document Directory: Create a directory on your system where you'll store your Java PostScript documents.
 4. Translucent Image File: Prepare a translucent image file (e.g., "mask1.png") to use in the tutorial.
 ## Import Packages